clan-lol/clan-core/docs/docs/getting-started/machines.md

         └── configuration.nix
 ```

-And verify the machine configuration is detected from `clan CLI`
+And verify that the machine configuration is detected from the `clan` cli.

 ```bash
 clan machines list